 - Nurture your social connections.

-- Refer to tips from the Student Health Centre.
+- Refer to tips about worry and anxiety from the Student Health Centre

-- In general, you will be instructed to not go back to class until you have been completely well and fever-free for at least two days.
-If you have tested positive for Covid-19 you will have received additional information from the health clinic that you can also find on the Region Skåne website (PDF).
+- In general, you will be instructed to not go back to class until you have been completely well and fever-free for at least two days, and at least seven days have passed since you became ill.
+If you have tested positive for Covid-19, you will have received additional information from your healthcare provider.

 - Keep your programme/course coordinator informed about your presence in class.